In this week’s Sex IDK column, Emma McGowan, certified sex educator and writer, answers your questions about when people complain about using condoms.

 First, let’s talk comfort.
 I personally don’t have a penis, but I can imagine shoving it into a super tight stretchy latex feels… not great?
-And while people’s anatomy differs greatly, they’re aren’t a lot of options when it comes to condoms.
+And while anatomies differ greatly, they’re aren’t a lot of options when it comes to condoms.
 (Or rather, these options exist — but they’re not particularly accessible to the American market.)

 However, I’ve also heard from plenty of people with penises that wearing a condom is really not that bad, and that if you use condoms that are the right fit for your personal anatomy, you barely even notice them during sex.
 I have to imagine that at least some portion of people who are complaining about the comfort level of condoms just haven’t done their due diligence yet.
 So I would encourage anyone who thinks they “can’t wear condoms” to try out a few brands before they throw the STI protection out with the mostly full box of rubbers.

-Another reason for this constant complaint?
+Another reason for this constant complaint of guys not liking condoms?
 The burden of not getting pregnant has rested on the shoulders of people with uteruses for time immemorial, despite the fact that it very much takes two to do that particular tango.
-People with penises aren’t always men and people with vaginas aren’t always women, but a lot of the issues at play here have to do with specific societal gender dynamics, so know that the use of "men" and "women" from this point on is an intentional choice that will allow this story to signal to these dynamics.
+People with penises aren’t always men and people with vaginas aren’t always women, but a lot of the issues at play here have to do with specific societal gender dynamics, so know that the use of “men” and “women” from this point on is an intentional choice that will allow this story to signal to these dynamics.

 Despite the fact that you need both sperm and an egg to get someone pregnant, women largely shoulder the burden of what’s called “fertility work.”
 Most of the effective, long-term birth control methods have to be implanted, ingested, or shot into women’s bodies.
 Women are held responsible if they “get” pregnant, with almost no acknowledgement of what got them pregnant.
 And while some of that burden is due to the fact that only our bodies actually get pregnant and carry babies, it also has to do with a prevailing, sexist philosophy about sex.

 Not only does this approach to human sexuality completely ignore women’s desire and turn sex into a transaction (and a f*cked up one at that), the logical thread that follows is that women are solely responsible for preventing pregnancy.
-If women are the gatekeepers of sex, after all, then it’s their fault if they "give in" to sex and end up getting pregnant.
-Ultimately, that translates to situations where men simply aren’t taught to care about pregnancy prevention, because it’s the woman’s job.
-So with all of that, why should guys care about condoms?
+If women are the gatekeepers of sex, after all, then it’s their fault if they “give in” to unprotected sex and end up getting pregnant.
+Ultimately, that translates to situations in which men simply don’t care as much as women about pregnancy prevention, because it’s the woman’s job.
+So with all of that, why should guys care about wearing condoms?

-Now, I know that these thoughts — that penetrating partners are at lower risk of STIs and a woman’s value lies in how much she resists sex — probably aren’t at the forefront of every guy’s mind when he tries to avoid using a condom.
+Now, I know that these thoughts — that penetrating partners are at lower risk of STIs and a woman’s value lies in how much she resists sex — probably aren’t at the forefront of every guy’s mind when he tries to avoid using a condom and have unprotected sex.
 Let’s be real — not everyone got comprehensive sex ed in high school or took gender studies in college.

 It can be really tricky to handle when you find yourself with a partner who doesn’t want to use a condom.
 But this is one of those points where it’s super important to advocate for your comfort, health, and future.
 If you’re okay with doing things other than non-penetrative sex without condoms, suggest that!
 But if your partner tries to penetrate you without a condom once things get hot — or they take a condom off during sex without your consent, a practice known as “stealthing” — both of those things are assault.
 And it's time to show that person the door.

-So when a guy bitches about wearing condom?
+So when a guy bitches about not liking condoms?
 Remember that.
 And ask yourself: Is that someone you really want to sleep with?
 I know what my answer is.